 As of May 20222, the MGCB stated that $127.4 million was generated that month from igaming revenue.
 This equates to $4.1 million per day across all internet games.

-Revenue from online poker is also sure to increase before the year is out as Michigan joins the Multi-State Internet Gaming Agreement (MSIGA) that allows operators in Delaware, New Jersey, Pennsylvania, and now Michigan to share online poker player pools.
+Revenue from online poker is also sure to increase before the year is out as Michigan joins the Multi-State Internet Gaming Agreement (MSIGA), an interstate online poker compact that allows operators in Delaware, New Jersey, Pennsylvania, and now Michigan to share player pools.
 Adding Michigan to the MSIGA will see the combined player pools from the four states explode from about 13 million to 23.5 million people who will benefit from robust responsible gaming offerings from the state.

 With the MGCB mandate being to “ensure the conduct of fair and honest gaming to protect the interests of the citizens of the State of Michigan,” the increased funds to help with RG efforts to keep players safe from gambling addiction will be welcomed by many.